 - 2. No License; No Further Agreement.
 Each party retains all right, title and interest in and to its Confidential Information.
 The execution of this Agreement or the disclosure of Confidential Information hereunder shall not be deemed to constitute or imply any license or right to use or practice the same except as expressly provided herein, whether or not such Confidential Information is patented or patentable, nor as an obligation to enter into any further agreement relating to any of the Confidential Information or the Subject Matter. - 3.
-Confidentiality & Non-Use Obligations.
-For a period of five (5) years from the date of disclosure (the "Confidentiality Period"), Recipient shall hold secret and confidential any and all Confidential Information received by it hereunder and (i) shall use Confidential Information exclusively for the Purpose and not otherwise, (ii) shall not, without the prior written consent of Discloser, disclose such Confidential Information to anyone, except pursuant to Section 4 below, (iii) shall not use Confidential Information of Discloser for its own benefit (other than for the Purpose) or the benefit of any third party, including, without limitation, with respect to research, product development or patent filings, (iv) shall protect the confidential information of Discloser using at least the same level of efforts and measures used to protect its own confidential information except to the extent required for the Purpose, or as otherwise provided herein; and (vi) shall notify Discloser as promptly as practicable of any unauthorized use, disclosure or loss of the Confidential Information of Discloser.
+Confidentiality & Non-Use Obligations .
+For a period of five (5) years from the date of disclosure (the "Confidentiality Period"), Recipient shall hold secret and confidential any and all Confidential Information received by it hereunder and (i) shall use Confidential Information exclusively for the Purpose and not otherwise, (ii) shall not, without the prior written consent of Discloser, disclose such Confidential Information to anyone, except pursuant to Section 4 below, (iii) shall not use Confidential Information of Discloser for its own benefit (other than for the Purpose) or the benefit of any third party, including, without limitation, with respect to research, product development or patent filings, (iv) shall protect the confidentiality of the Confidential Information of Discloser using at least the same level of efforts and measures used to protect its own confidential information, and not less than commercially reasonable and customary efforts and measures; (v) shall not copy, reproduce or duplicate the other Party's Confidential Information except to the extent required for the Purpose, or as otherwise provided herein; and (vi) shall notify Discloser as promptly as practicable of any unauthorized use, disclosure or loss of the Confidential Information of Discloser.
 During the Confidentiality Period and thereafter, Recipient shall not use the Confidential Information for any purpose except in connection with the Purpose, or as otherwise specified in a separate instrument executed by the parties hereto.